vhawk19/Py_Primer/Classes/Class_Variables.md

 A class variable or static variable is shared by all objects of a class.

-Lets use the example of a book shop whose items are objects of class 'Items'.
+Let's use the example of a bookshop whose items are objects of class 'Items'.

 ```python
 class Items: